dofusdude/dofusdude-js/docs/CosmeticsApi.md

 let apiInstance = new dofusdude.CosmeticsApi();
 let language = "language_example"; // String | a valid language code
 let game = dofus2; // String |
-let query = cape; // String | case sensitive search query let opts = {
+let query = nedora; // String | case sensitive search query let opts = {
-  'filterTypeName': "filterTypeName_example", // String | only results with the translated type name 'filterMinLevel': 56, // Number | only results which level is equal or above this value 'filterMaxLevel': 56 // Number | only results which level is equal or below this value };
+  'filterTypeName': Costume, // String | only results with the translated type name 'filterMinLevel': 1, // Number | only results which level is equal or above this value 'filterMaxLevel': 2 // Number | only results which level is equal or below this value };
 apiInstance.getCosmeticsSearch(language, game, query, opts, (error, data, response) => {
   if (error) {